mmollina/viewpoly/README.md

 ### Quick Start

+The quickest way of accessing VIEWpoly is [here](https://cris-taniguti.shinyapps.io/viewpoly/).
+However, our shinyapps.io does not upload files larger than 1GB.
+If you have larger datasets, you will need to run VIEWpoly locally.

 You can run `VIEWpoly` locally installing the package and accessing the graphical interface through a web browser.
 To use the stable version, please install the package from CRAN:

 ```{r}